liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

 FIXME: should we add a Tag TAG_LAST, to reference the last added version?

-FIXME: should the server tell in general where to post speccific content interfaces? (like 'like', 'discussion',..)?  in other words, should the client to be able to ask (e.g. with an OPTIONS request) where to post a 'like'?
+FIXME: should the server tell in general where to post speccific content types? (like 'like', 'discussion',..)?  in other words, should the client to be able to ask (e.g. with an OPTIONS request) where to post a 'like'?